Let Omega Health Be!

 Speaking 7 years of dividend growth, let it be

-And in my hour of darkness,
+And, in my hour of darkness,

 Omega is standing in front of me,